 Continue reading “Problems on Southwest, The New Mickey Mouse Exhibition,The Dreaded AMEX Financial Review, & More…”

-Happy Sunday, friends!
-We hope you’re enjoying your weekend.
-Here are some articles we’ve read this week from other bloggers (and other sources) that we think you may like, as well, so we’re passing them along.
+Happy Sunday to all of our travel friends, near and far!
+Here are some articles we’ve read from other bloggers (and other sources) that we think you may like, as well, so we’re passing them along.

 Continue reading “Marriott CEO Makes Understatement Of The Year, Harry Potter At Disney Parks?, How To Not Waste Miles, & More”